FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso-secure.md

 #### Notifications

-To enable or disable notifications, set the value of optedInNotifications to true or false respectively.
+To enable or disable notifications, set the value of `optedInNotifications` to `true` or `false` respectively.
 The first time the user loads the page with this value in the SSO payload, their notification settings will be updated.

+Additionally, if you want users to receive notification emails for activity on pages they subscribed to (as opposed to just in-app notifications), then set `optedInSubscriptionNotifications` to `true`.

 #### VIP Users & Special Labels